helium/HIP/0040-validator-denylist.md

 This floor currently selects *18 hotspots*, which can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb

+The Committee

+A new board will be selected under the DEWI banner, name ideas will need to be confirmed.

+- A new election is done every 6 months.
+- Public can vote and the top voted 10 are selected to join
+- Each case under review gets assigned to a random 7 people within the committee to investigate.

 Analysis

 Anaysis will be done by an elected committee at dewi, members of this committee should be selected by the community and voted on. they would also need defined term lengths.